JudeRanidu/ir_project-sl_cricketers/README.md

 - app.py : Backend of the web app created using Flask
 - indexer.py : Source code to upload data to elasticsearch and create the index
 - data_scraper.py :  Source code for scraping data
-- search.py : Search functions used for diferent types of search queries
+- search.py : Search functions used for different types of search queries
 - requirements.txt : List of required python packages

 ---